torvalds/linux/Documentation/i2c/smbus-protocol.rst

 The following is a summary of the SMBus protocol.
 It applies to all revisions of the protocol (1.0, 1.1, and 2.0).
-Certain protocol features which are not supported by this package are briefly described at the end of this document.
+Certain protocol features which are yest supported by this package are briefly described at the end of this document.

 Some adapters understand only the SMBus (System Management Bus) protocol,